m-kovalsky/ModelAutoBuild/README.md

 ## Instructions

 1.)
-Download the following files and save them to a single folder on your computer.
+Download the following files from the ModelAutoBuild folder and save them to a single folder on your computer.

       ModelAutoBuild.xlsx
       ExcelToTextMaster.exe
       ModelAutoBuild.cs
       BlankModelTemplate.bim
+      ModelAutoBuild_Example.xlsx

 2.)
 Open the ModelAutoBuild.xlsx file.